NetApp/ez-rancher/README.md

-# Terraform Rancher
+# EZ Rancher

 ----

-Terraform Rancher is Infrastructure as Code to deploy Rancher server on vSphere.
+EZ Rancher is Infrastructure as Code to deploy Rancher server on vSphere.
 It creates the VM infrastructure and configures [Rancher server](https://rancher.com/docs/rancher/v2.x/en/overview/).

-Terraform Rancher can either be ran directly using the terraform CLI with the required dependencies or simply running the provided docker container.
+EZ Rancher can either be ran directly using the terraform CLI with the required dependencies or simply running the provided docker container.

 ----